 - Take a vacation: Your performance decreases when you work for extended periods without a break.
 The benefits of holidays are clear.
 They improve productivity, lower stress, and improve mental health and creativity.

 - Build in psychological safety: If you're a manager, you need to cultivate psychological safety to ensure your team members feel safe and prioritize their performance and wellbeing.

 24% of remote employees struggle with feelings of loneliness.
 Hell might be other people, but isolation isn't heaven either.
 Even introverts need social interaction.
 Humans just aren't designed for solitude.

 Working in an office is full of spontaneous moments that break up your day, like grabbing lunch, hallway chats, or small talk at the start or end of a meeting.
 Remote workers need to be more proactive and often need to look outside of work for their social interaction.
 It's easy to forget social interaction doesn't have to be limited to co-workers if you're used to working a regular 9-to-5.

 Even with video conferencing software and tools like Slack, it's easy to develop cabin fever if you're alone in your house for too long.
 Cabin fever is a real problem, and remote workers are more susceptible to it than office workers, particularly those who work asynchronously.

 How to overcome remote work loneliness:

-- Work out of a co-working space: Co-working spaces are a great way to get the social benefits of an office without the distraction of working closely with your colleagues.
-Many remote companies offer co-working stipends for this exact reason.
+- Work outside of your house: Co-working spaces, shared desks, coffee shops, and libraries are another remedy and can often replace the social benefits of an office without the distractions of working next to colleagues.
+Many remote companies offer co-working stipends as part of their remote employee benefits for this exact reason.